adevinta/zoe/README.md

 ## Need help?

-If you are encountering a bug or have any question, please open a Github issue in the repository.
+If you are encountering a bug or have any questions, please open a Github issue in the repository.

 ## Maintainers